(from the Latin for “power of the county”)

 1682, the Edinburgh Town Guard was formed to implement and enforce a curfew, to be abandoned in 1817.
 Glasgow followed roughly a hundred years later with its own policing force.
 I read somewhere (I don’t remember where) that earlier attempts to establish professional police bodies in other cities had been earlier but most faded soon after they were implemented.

-1750, brothers Henry and John Fielding both served as magistrates at Bow Street Court in London.
-To respond to the high level of crime in London, they decided to create a paid force.
+1750, brothers Henry and John Fielding served as magistrates at Bow Street Court in London.
+Responding to the high level of crime in London, they decided to create a paid force.
 The organization was known as the Bow Street Runners.
-However, there was no popular or governmental support for creating a white-collar, professional police force throughout England.
+There was no popular or governmental support for creating a white-collar, professional police force throughout England.

 1786, English politicians instituted a standing police force in Ireland in response to severe challenges to English rule, namely The Dublin Police Act.
 It consisted of 40 horse police and 400 constables.
 The creation of the force encountered resistance because it was perceived to be patterned after the French Gendarmerie Nationale, which it was.
 The Dublin police force was reformed in 1795 and 1808, but the English were held back to implement it on their own Island.